Donald Trump Will Win If Democrats Nominate Elizabeth Warren, Says Progressive Commentator

 According to a report from NBC News, Warren and Clinton have been meeting behind the scenes.
 The two women have “recently grown closer,” and the former secretary of state is reportedly impressed by the Massachusetts senator’s campaign.

-In late August, The New York Times revealed that Warren has been courting the Democratic establishment, and quietly telling party officials that “she is aligned with them.”
+In late August, The New York Times revealed that Warren has been courting the Democratic establishment, quietly telling party officials that “she is aligned with them.”

 As previously reported by The Inquisitr, opinion polls have consistently suggested that both Sanders and Biden would beat Trump in the general election.